 But keep an eye out for special deals with waiting periods reduced or waived.

-nib has agreements with an extensive network of private hospitals and day clinics across Australia.
+nib has agreements with most private hospitals and day clinics across Australia.

 When comparing policies, it's worth checking if your local hospitals and clinics are covered.